Fab-Diaz/portfolio-2023/README.md

-# NextJS Template
+# Fabien Diaz - Portfolio

-This is a basic NextJS Template project that includes the following dependencies:
+This is a basic Fabien Diaz - Portfolio project that includes the following dependencies:

 - TypeScript
 - Jest